The concerns of the young protesters are justified

-Note: There is a scientific publication in both English and German available here.
-It includes the list of facts in English language and has as a supplement the complete lists of initial and final signatories attached.
+Note: This statement has been published (both in English and German) in a scientific publication in GAIA and is available here.
+It includes a list of facts (also available here) and has as a supplement the complete lists of initial and final signatories attached.
 All scientific references can be found here.

 G. Hagedorn, T. Loew, S. I. Seneviratne, W. Lucht, M.-L. Beck, J. Hesse, R. Knutti, V. Quaschning, J.-H. Schleimer, L. Mattauch, C. Breyer, H. Hübener, G. Kirchengast, A. Chodura, J. Clausen, F. Creutzig, M. Darbi, C.-H. Daub, F. Ekardt, M. Göpel, J. N. Hardt, J. Hertin, T. Hickler, A. Köhncke, S. Köster, J. Krohmer, H. Kromp-Kolb, R. Leinfelder, L. Mederake, M. Neuhaus, S. Rahmstorf, C. Schmidt, C. Schneider, G. Schneider, R. Seppelt, U. Spindler, M. Springmann, K. Staab, T. F. Stocker, K. Steininger, E. von Hirschhausen, S. Winter, M. Wittau, J. Zens 2019.
 The concerns of the young protesters are justified.
 A statement by Scientists for Future concerning the protests for more climate protection.
 GAIA, 28/2, 79-87.